Skip to content

 Disk Caching

-Azure provides a unique disk caching feature.
-This will accelerate your disk access for both local and persisted disks.
+Azure provides a unique disk caching feature that accelerates disk access for both local and persisted disks.

 If your access pattern is predominately read based, it would be advisable to configure the Disk Caching to ReadOnly.
 ReadOnly caching also benefits access patterns that are less random or uniform and more concentrated (eg: zipfian, last-access, hotspot distributions)